hudmol/nla_staff_spreadsheet_importer_forked/README.md

 ## Configuring it

 The Obsolete Carriers CSV importer requires a configuration setting.
 This will be checked at start up.
+Add this line of config to the [archivesspace_local](https://github.com/nla/archivesspace_local) repo.

      AppConfig[:obsolete_carriers_authorizer_agent_uri] = '/agents/corporate_entities/3'